syncthing/syncthing/dev/infrastructure.rst

 OSX and Windows Build Slaves
 ----------------------------

-Runs Jenkins build slaves and run builds and tests on the Mac and Windows operating systems.
+Runs Jenkins build slaves and runs builds and tests on the Mac and Windows operating systems.
 Hosted by :user:`Zillode`.

 APT Server